openrlbenchmark/openrlbenchmark/README.md

 * `cen`: the custom key for the experiment name
 * `metric`: the metric we are interested in

 So we are fetching metrics from [https://wandb.ai/openrlbenchmark/sb3](https://wandb.ai/openrlbenchmark/sb3).
 The environment id is stored in the `env` key, and the experiment name is stored in the `algo` key.
 The metric we are interested in is `rollout/ep_rew_mean`.
+In the filter string specifying the algorithms, e.g. `'a2c?cl=A2C'`, `cl` key specifies the label for the plot legend.

 Similarly, we are fetching metrics from [https://wandb.ai/openrlbenchmark/cleanrl](https://wandb.ai/openrlbenchmark/cleanrl).
 The environment id is stored in the `env_id` key, and the experiment name is stored in the `exp_name` key.
 The metric we are interested in is `charts/episodic_return`.